How to make and use Pivot Table in Excel – Quick Steps

 If the entities in the column can’t be summed, it will give us the total count of the entries present in that column.
 Here as Country and Product do not contain numeric values, it returned the total count of each column.

-The data in the pivot table gets grouped (Row-Wise) by the Field Names dragged to Rows Area.
+The data in the pivot table gets grouped (Row-Wise) by the Field Names dragged to the Rows Area.

 In this example, we have grouped the sales by the countries.